digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/gitsync.md

     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/gitsync/github2.png" alt="GitSync" />
 </div>

-### Step 3: Configure the GitSync feature on ToolJet
+### Step 3: Configure the GitSync feature on JumpStart

 Go to the **Workspace settings**, and click on the **Configure git** tab.
 Enter the **SSH URL** of the repository (obtained in Step 2) in the **Git repository URL** field.
 Click on the **Generate SSH key** button, and copy the SSH key that is generated.
-The SSH key is used to authenticate ToolJet with the repository.
+The SSH key is used to authenticate JumpStart with the repository.

 There are two types of generated SSH keys: **
 - **ED25519**: This is a secure and efficient algorithm that is used for generating SSH keys.
 It is recommended to use this key type.
 VCS providers like GitHub and GitLab recommend using this key type